kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ```
 </details>

-To test the entire data processing pipeline:
+You can run the `preprocess_shuttles` node similarly.
+To test both nodes together as the complete data processing pipeline:

 ```bash
 kedro run